qualisys/mpk-codechallenge/readme.md

 Your mission, should you choose to accept is to crate a simple game of **Tic-tac-toe**.
 The game should be structured using angular controllers and views.
 This starter pack contains a base structure of angular with a empty start view.
 The game should at least be able to handle state and high score of who is winning.
-It is not nessesary to implement a computer to play agains, 2 player game in the brower is fine.
+It is not nessesary to implement a computer to play against, 2 player game in the brower is fine.
 You can spend as much or little time as you feel is necessary but **no more than 5 hours**.
 It is okay so submit a non-finished project as long as the base functionallity is there.